Birchrunville General Store

 Birchrunville General Store is a historic general store located in West Vincent Township, Chester County, Pennsylvania.
 It was built in 1898, and is a two-story, stone and frame, banked structure in a Late Victorian style.
 It has a mansard roof with fishscale slate and a jutting, short wooden bay window.
 It was built to house a general store and post office, with a meeting hall above and creamery below.

 It was added to the National Register of Historic Places in 1978.
-It is located in the Birchrunville Historic District.
+It is located in the Birchrunville Historic District and is the current location of the Birchrunville Store Cafe.